gglessner/SecretDecoderRing-GUI/README.md

 ### Software
 - **Python**: Version 3.8 or later recommended.
-- **Windows Operating System**: The module is Windows-only due to its GUI and file handling conventions.

 ### Python Dependencies
 The following Python packages are required, as specified in `requirements.txt`: